minnku17/minnku17/README.md

 ### Glad to see you here! &nbsp;

-I'm a graduate in software engineer 🎓 from Nguyen Tat Thanh University 🏛.
-I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems ✨.
-Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.
+I'm Hoa, a software engineer🎓 with a degree in Software Engineering from Nguyen Tat Thanh University🏛.
+I specialize in web development using JavaScript, particularly in ReactJS for building web applications and Node ExpressJS for developing RESTful APIs.
+I'm a dedicated learner and stay up-to-date with the latest industry trends.
+I'm a team player with a strong work ethic and enjoy collaborating with others to achieve our common goals.